 During this time, you should also leave the door open.
 That way, the freezer will warm up faster.
-If you close the door, the freezer is going to stay cold for a long time.
-This means it is going to take you longer to defrost the freezer.
+If you close the door, the freezer is going to stay cold for a longer.
+You can use a hair dryer or a steamer to help the process happen quicker.

 While the freezer is warming up, there are other things you can accomplish to fix the freezer.

 Step 3: Remove the Shelves and Set Up the Towels